-1. Pay Periods and Hourly Wage Rate: Police Officers shall be paid biweekly in accordance with the existing wage schedule in effect for Fiscal Year 2025 as set forth in the Base Wage Step Scale in Appendix "A" of this MOU.
+1. Pay Periods and Hourly Wage Rate: Police Officers shall be paid biweekly in accordance with the existing wage schedule in effect for Fiscal Year 2025/26 as set forth in the Base Wage Step Scale in Appendix "A" of this MOU.
 Wages reflect an employee's base hourly rate of pay.
+For reference, bargaining members are not subject to social security contributions.